 Waste Management is contracted for residential limb pickup - limbs must be no longer than five-feet long, eight-inches in diameter and stacked neatly at the curb next to your garbage in order to be picked up.
-Please see the following information regarding yard rubbish and contractors for additional information.
+Please make sure that limb and debris piles are kept to a maximum of 2 to 3 feet in height and are manageable.